Sinquefield Cup: 2018

-The 6th Sinquefield Cup was the fourth leg on the Grand Chess Tour 2018; Carlsen, Caruana and Aronian tied for first, all with 5½ points out of 9 (+2−0=7).
+The 6th Sinquefield Cup was played from August 18 to 28, 2018, and was the fourth leg on the Grand Chess Tour 2018.
+Carlsen, Caruana and Aronian tied for first, all with 5½ points out of 9 (+2−0=7).
 The deciding tiebreaker involved the drawing of lots to decide which two players would participate in the playoff for the title.
 Carlsen objected to this random chance tiebreaker and proposed a three-way playoff.
 Caruana did not agree to the three-way playoff as he had a playoff with Wesley So for a place at the 2018 London Chess Classic scheduled on the same day (Caruana would qualify to London after beating So in a playoff 1.5–0.5).
 The trio reached a compromise and agreed to share the title.